Category: Programs📈

 ❔Is it good for you?

-Obviously it depends.
 It is a rendering (by rasterization) engine only.
 So contrary to the game engines listed above, you don’t get anything beside rendering, i.e. no physics (e.g. bullet), no sound (e.g. openal), GUI, scripting, network etc.

 There is documentation for it, but I can’t say it is covering all topics you might need.
 Some features I needed later had solutions that needed to be found in older forum topics.
-This wasn’t easy since they’re old and I don’t know if it’s still valid and there is also plenty of unneeded text in posts.
-And support?
-Yeah it’s nice and great when it happens but otherwise you’re left alone with it.
-I also can’t say it’s popular.
-Seems it was much more earlier around 2010 and also the Ogre 1.x version is still more popular.
+This wasn’t easy since they’re old and I don’t know if it’s still valid and there are also plenty of unneeded texts in posts.

-Good things last, it surely has many features, modern ones too like few types of GI, HLMS shaders, etc. It is low level, meaning it can give you more control and optimization.
-But I don’t have any comparison here, I haven’t used any other just older Ogre.
-Surely there are others, eg. bgfx.
+Good things last, it has few features, modern ones too like few types of GI (yet it doesn’t support terrain so its useless), HLMS shaders, etc. It is low level, meaning it can give you more control and optimization.
+This also means much more work and coding, not just setting checkboxes etc. I don’t have any practical comparison here, I haven’t used any other just older Ogre.
+Not counting that commercial fail of an engine UE5.

 ✅Why I use it